 Targets and timing Board's evaluation of progress UNSDGs Intended outcome of UNSDGs.
-Responsible investment Deliver a 55% reduction in the carbon emissions [#] intensity of our investment portfolio by 2030 against our 2019 baseline By 2030 On track More detail on page 67 During 2024, we reduced the weighted average carbon intensity (WACI) of our portfolio by 54% against our 2019 baseline 13.1, 13.2, 13.3 Integrate climate change measures into national policies, strategies and planning Internal investment target on financing the transition to a lower-carbon future (Note: This is a critical underpin for the WACI reduction target and is linked to our executive remuneration.)
-By 2030 On track More detail on page 67 As of 31 December 2024, we have committed over \$1 billion to financing the transition (FTT) investments, through our FTT Framework 8 в псяхи нови ма Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, including through access to financial services Engage with the companies responsible for 65% of absolute emissions in our investment portfolio Ongoing Fully met More detail on page 42 This is an ongoing annual target, which we have fully met in 2024 for the identified cohort of companies 13.1, 13.2, 13.3 Improve education, awareness and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning Sustainable business Deliver a 25% reduction in our operational emissions intensity from a 2016 baseline, and abate the remaining emissions via carbon offsetting initiatives, to become carbon neutral across our Scope 1 and 2 (market-based) emissions by the end of 2030 By 2030 On track More detail on page 67 We achieved an intensity ratio of 0.48 tCO2e/FTE for 2024, keeping us ahead of the trajectory to meet our 2030 target of 1.65 tCO2e/FTE 13 SMMT 13.1, 13.2, 13.3 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries Ensure 42% of Group Leadership Team (GLT) [‡] are women by the end of 2027 Revised On track More detail on page 53 At 31 December 2024, the representation was 37%, compared to 35% in 2023 5.5 - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life All people managers to have sustainability-linked KPIs by 2026 Ongoing On track More detail on page 9 In 2024, we set up the infrastructure and developed materials and resources to prepare our people managers for sustainability-linked KPI setting 12 reproductive conceptions of the conception of Adopt sustainable practices and integrate sustainability information
+Responsible investment Deliver a 55% reduction in the carbon emissions# intensity of our investment portfolio by 2030 against our 2019 baseline By 2030 On track More detail on page 67 During 2024, we reduced the weighted average carbon intensity (WACI) of our portfolio by 54% against our 2019 baseline 13 sente 13.1, 13.2, 13.3 Integrate climate change measures into national policies, strategies and planning Internal investment target on financing the transition to a lower-carbon future (Note: This is a critical underpin for the WACI reduction target and is linked to our executive remuneration.)
+By 2030 On track More detail on page 67 As of 31 December 2024, we have committed over \$1 billion to financing the transition (FTT) investments, through our FTT Framework 8 B BETST WORK WID 10 10 10 10 10 10 10 10 10 10 10 10 10 Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, including through access to financial services Engage with the companies responsible for 65% of absolute emissions in our investment portfolio Ongoing Fully met More detail on page 42 This is an ongoing annual target, which we have fully met in 2024 for the identified cohort of companies 13.1, 13.2, 13.3 Improve education, awareness and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning Sustainable business Deliver a 25% reduction in our operational emissions intensity from a 2016 baseline, and abate the remaining emissions via carbon offsetting initiatives, to become carbon neutral across our Scope 1 and 2 (market-based) emissions by the end of 2030 By 2030 On track More detail on page 67 We achieved an intensity ratio of 0.48 tCO2e/FTE for 2024, keeping us ahead of the trajectory to meet our 2030 target of 1.65 tCO2e/FTE 13 EMBT 13.1, 13.2, 13.3 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries Ensure 42% of Group Leadership Team (GLT) are women by the end of 2027 Revised On track More detail on page 53 At 31 December 2024, the representation was 37%, compared to 35% in 2023 5 towar 5.5 - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life All people managers to have sustainability-linked KPIs by 2026 Ongoing On track More detail on page 9 In 2024, we set up the infrastructure and developed materials and resources to prepare our people managers for sustainability-linked KPI setting 12 HONORAL GROWNING STREET 12.6 Adopt sustainable practices and integrate sustainability information